wellcomecollection/docs/projects/2020-q1-preservica-verification.md

     If you tried to open the JP2, you'd get an error.
     (I haven't investigated, but I suspect this was a bagger bug -- the file in the storage service matches the bag manifest, but it got a bad manifest.)

-    If you find such a file, ingest a new version of the bag with the correct file.
+    If you find such a file, ingest a new version of the bag with the correct file, then verify the newly-uploaded file is correct.

 *   **Upload everything else to S3 for further inspection.**